 Some of the most common reasons why people experience a problem include issues such as new shoes.
 When your shoes are new and not worn in they can cause a noise as the shoe is still stiff and inflexible.

 Moisture can be another culprit either from sweat or from rain or snow.
-You can learn how to solve the problem of trapped moisture in your shoes in our suggestions for solving the problem.
+This can cause squeaky shoes which is really irritating.
+You can learn how to solve the problem of trapped moisture in your shoes with some of my tips below.

 Trapped air is another common problem as is parts of your shoes rubbing against each other.
 There is also the problem of the materials that your shoe is made from.
 As an example, high heels with a metal heel cap are clearly going to make much more noise than a rubber heel.